rust-lang/rfcs/text/0000-constrained-naked.md

 - Rust Issue: [rust-lang/rust#0000](https://github.com/rust-lang/rust/issues/0000)

 # Summary
 This document attempts to increase the utility of [naked functions](https://github.com/rust-lang/rfcs/blob/master/text/1201-naked-fns.md) by constraining their use and increasing their defined invariants.
-This document also defines a new calling convention: `extern "custom"`.

 # Motivation